-Paul spent 5 years in London and was a member of the monthly workshop group ‘Highgate Poets‘ and fortnightly group ‘Lamb Poets’.
-He took part in the Jerwood/Arvon Mentoring Scheme 2013-14, mentored by Patience Agbabi.
-He ‘graduated’ from the Poetry Business Writing School in Sheffield run by Peter and Ann Sansom.
+Paul was a member of the monthly workshop group ‘Highgate Poets‘ and fortnightly ‘Lamb Poets’.
+He took part in the Jerwood/Arvon Mentoring Scheme 2013-14, mentored by Patience Agbabi and ‘graduated’ from the Poetry Business Writing School in Sheffield run by Peter Sansom and Ann Sansom.
 He has attended writing weeks run by Anne-Marie Fyfe.
-In November 2014, he was one of the Aldeburgh Eight and subsequently a winner in the 2014/2015 Poetry Business Book and Pamphlet competition judged by US poet Billy Collins.
-His first pamphlet ‘Those People‘ (Smith/Doorstop) was published in May 2015.
-His second pamphlet ‘The Days that Followed Paris‘ was published by HappenStance in October 2016.
-He is doing an MA in Creative Writing (Poetry) with the Manchester Writing School.
+In November 2014, he was one of the Aldeburgh Eight.
+He is currently in the final year of an MA in Creative Writing (Poetry) with the Manchester Writing School.
 His portfolio is being supervised by poet and Professor of Creative Writing, Jean Sprackland.

 “Paul Stephenson is another poet who has been winning national awards and publishing widely in journals.
 Paul’s work is often highly experimental, pushing the boundaries of forms received and invented […] Other, more personal poems, tease out the liminal awkwardness of adolescence.
 Using words as footholds, Paul’s poems stride confidently into thrilling, uncharted terrain.”
 Robert Peake, The Huffington Post, January 2013.

 5 Questions for Paul Stephenson, Paper Swans Press, September 2017.

 The Scores, interview with Suzannah V. Evans at StAnza, March 2017.

 Poetry Spotlight, interview with Paul Clyne, November 2016.